 The Photos app on iPhones does have the ability to apply the bracketing technique but for the best results, we suggest using your DSLR camera and reputable post-production software.

 Once you’ve taken your umpteenth photo, put your camera down and take the time to enjoy the moment.
+This is also a really good opportunity to use a tripod, remote control and/or timer if you want to capture yourself in the frame.

 Are you a budding or professional photographer willing to share your tips and tricks?
 Please share your knowledge with us in the comments below.